Fellowship for

 Are excited to join an international community where you can learn with and from others across cultures, sectors, and perspectives.

-Are ready to engage your local community and take the first steps toward meaningful change.
+Are ready to engage your organisation or local community and take the first steps toward meaningful change.

 Our fellowship program welcomes you no matter what your food background and helps you to: